 In April this year, during the height of the Covid-19 lockdowns, I was watching my business income plummet and getting ready to apply for government support.
 Then one night a vision came to me – to create an eco-printing ecourse for everyone stuck at home, using materials we could easily find, and for it to be ‘pay what you can’, because most people were in the same position financially.
 And so the Iso Dye Club was born.

 I originally wanted to let each customer choose their own price, but it proved too technologically difficult.
-So I came up with a system of levels instead – from $5 to $200.
+So I came up with a system of levels instead.
 I also gave away free places to anyone who needed them.

 I had no idea whether I’d even earn enough to make up for all the work it took.
 But I decided to just trust the universe, and focus on generosity, community and connection.